Lakunzo/NBA-Game-Notifications/README.md

 ### Create IAM Policy
 1. Open IAM, and click policies
 2. Create policy and select SNS service.
 Switch to JSON.
-Copy and modify the nba_
+Copy and modify the nba_game_role.json file
+3. Enter a name for the policy and create the policy

+### Create IAM Role
+1. Within IAM, click Create role
+2. In Trusted entity type, select AWS service.
+In Use case, select Lambda and click Next
+3. Select the IAM policy created, search for the "AWSLambdaBasicExecutionRole", add it and click Next
+4. Enter a name for the role and create the role

+### Create Lambda Function
+1. In Lambda, click Create function
+2. Select Author from scratch
+3. Enter a function name.
+In Runtime, select Python 3.13
+4. In Change default execution role, use an existing role, and select the IAM role that was created.
+Create the function
+5. Copy the